2006, Issue Four ESSAY Cover

 • That’s the message my addicted mind keeps trying to send to my Higher Power.
 It has never ceased to amaze me how God lets me get away with being as stupid as I want to be sometimes!

-• We constantly remind ourselves we are no longer running the show, humbly saying to ourselves many times each day, ‘Thy will be done’ (AA 87-88).
-I have so often felt that if only I could achieve a certain level of skill playing the guitar or learn enough history, politics, math, and science as I felt I wanted or needed to, I could then be the person I wanted to be.
+• I have so often felt that if only I could achieve a certain level of skill playing the guitar or learn enough history, politics, math, and science as I felt I wanted or needed to, I could then be the person I wanted to be.
+Then everything would be okay, and I could live a meaningful and happy life.
+Of course I could never be accomplished enough in my own estimation no matter how well I performed or how much I knew.

-• Humbly asked Him to remove our shortcomings (AA 59).
-Asking for something means that I am not in control of the outcome.
+• Asking for something means that I am not in control of the outcome.
 I may get what I asked for, I may not.
 It may look like I expect it to, it may not.
 I never was very comfortable with this before.
+I strove to set up my life so that no one could refuse me what I wanted.
+Sometimes I demanded, sometimes I manipulated, sometimes I threatened, but I never just asked and let go of the outcome.

-• If you have a resentment you want to be free of, if you will pray for the person or the thing you resent, you will be free (AA 552).
-When I was new in the program, I was justifiably angry with someone I had resented for years.
+• When I was new in the program, I was justifiably angry with someone I had resented for years.
 My sponsor told me to pray for the person I was angry with every day and every time he came to mind.
+I said, “You’re kidding, right?”
+Of course, he wasn’t.
+He said my prayers should be honest.

 • In meetings, I have often heard sexaholism referred to as “it.”
 It is cunning and baffling.
 But my experience has revealed that there is no it in my life, there is only me.
 By making my sexual compulsiveness an it, I’m trying to minimize my problem in order to make it seem more manageable (by me).
 It is not cunning and baffling; I am.